Writing in Biology

 - Take courses in the English program for the technical writing certificate.

-- Use the University Writing Center for general writing help and the Graduate Writing Studio for help with culminating projects.
+- Use the University Writing and Multiliteracy Center for general writing help and the Graduate Writing Studio for help with culminating projects.

 - Use peer editors and/or professional editors for your writing.